A generalized novel approach based on orthonormal polynomial wavelets with an application to Lane-Emden equation: Numerical illustrations

 \section{Numerical illustrations}

-In this section we apply ChWNA, GeWNA, LeWNA, LaWNA, HeWNA, ChWQA, GeWQA, LeWQA, LaWQA and HeWQA to solve four other examples from real life and compare solutions with among these methods and with exact solutions whenever available.
+In this section we apply ChWNA, GeWNA, LeWNA, LaWNA, HeWNA, ChWQA, GeWQA, LeWQA, LaWQA and HeWQA methods to solve the test examples from real life and compare our solutions with exact solutions whenever available.